connorrothschild/v3/content/posts/svelte-and-d3.md

 ### If/else blocks

-In regular D3, we can use the [ternary operator](https://en.wikipedia.org/wiki/%3F:) to define condition-specific attributes, like this:
+In regular D3, we often use the [ternary operator](https://en.wikipedia.org/wiki/%3F:) to define condition-specific attributes, like this:

 ```js
 // Circles are filled green if positive, red if negative